Manege Business Programme

 Speakers:

-Development of Russia’s Fuel and Energy Industry Sectors: Strategy and Regulation
+Russia’s Fuel and Energy Industry: Development Strategy

 Moderator: